MatthewMcGonagle/HilbertDraw/docs/index.md

 * For level 2, the square is divided into 64 parts.
 * For level 3, the square is divided into 256 parts.

 The new sub-squares are given an ordering based on an orientation assigned to the square it originally came from.
 The ordering preserves the ordering of the squares it comes from (so the ordering of each level is added on top of each other similar to the use of ordering in the alphabet in lexical ordering).
-This is best seens with some pictures:
+This is best seen with some pictures:

 ![Ordering of Level 0](Ordering0.svg)
 ![Ordering of Level 1](Ordering1.svg)